Cnb

-Some people might argue that fields such as medicine, engineering and the law require technical education and training, while disciplines such as PR and marketing are mere fluff fields that don’t need much formal tuition, let alone higher education.
-However, in recent years, PR has become a subject that has attracted greater academic interest, with universities, colleges and training centres offering specific degrees and certificates in PR as a topic in its own right.
+Some might argue that fields like medicine, engineering, and law require specialized education and training, while areas like PR and marketing are seen as less serious and not in need of formal education.
+However, in recent years, PR has gained increased academic recognition, with universities, colleges, and training centers now offering dedicated degrees and certifications in the field.

 PR professionals currently working in the industry should be aware of the importance of constantly updating their knowledge of happenings within the industry.
 Work experience alone won’t cut it in such a competitive and fast-paced environment.
 It takes strategic and analytical thinking, effective leadership and enhanced communication skills, as well as accuracy and attention to detail to make it in PR.